Zack Weiss: Cincinnati Reds

 Reds manager Bryan Price said in spring training in 2018: "if he doesn't make the team I imagine we'll see him at some point during the year."
-The Cincinnati Reds added Weiss to their active roster on their Opening Day, March 30, 2018, and he made his major league debut on April 12, at Great American Ball Park against the St. Louis Cardinals.
-He gave up two walks and two home runs to the 4 batters he faced.
-Weiss was released by the Reds on September 1, 2018.
+Cincinnati added Weiss to their active roster on their Opening Day, March 30, 2018, and he made his major-league debut on April 12, at Great American Ball Park against the St. Louis Cardinals.
+He gave up two walks and two home runs to the four batters he faced, without recording an out.
+It was Weiss' only major-league appearance for the Reds; he was released by the team on September 1, 2018.

 Minnesota Twins

-On November 1, 2018, Weiss signed a minor league deal with the Minnesota Twins.
+On November 1, 2018, Weiss signed a minor-league deal with the Minnesota Twins.
+During the 2019 season, pitching for the Double-A Pensacola Blue Wahoos and Triple-A Rochester Red Wings, he was a combined 1–3 with a 7.24 ERA in 16 relief appearances, with 30 strikeouts in 27 1/3 innings.
 He was released by the organization on July 15, 2019.

-In 2019, pitching for the Class AA (the Pensacola Blue Wahoos) and Class AAA (the Rochester Red Wings) affiliates of the Minnesota Twins, he was a combined 1-3 with a 7.24 ERA in 16 relief appearances, with 30 strikeouts in 27.1 innings.

 Long Island Ducks

 On July 19, 2019, Weiss signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
-Pitching for them in 2019 he was 4-1 with one save and a 4.68 ERA in 16 relief appearances, as he struck out 34 batters in 25 innings.
+Pitching for them in 2019, he was 4–1 with one save and a 4.68 ERA in 16 relief appearances, as he struck out 34 batters in 25 innings.
 He became a free agent following the season.

-Cleveland Indians

-On February 18, 2020, Weiss signed a minor league deal with the Cleveland Indians.
-Weiss was released by the Indians on May 29, 2020.

 Sugar Land Skeeters

+On February 18, 2020, Weiss signed a minor-league deal with the Cleveland Indians.
+He did not appear in a game for the organization due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Weiss was released by the Indians on May 29.

 On August 4, 2020, Weiss signed with the Sugar Land Skeeters of the Constellation Energy League.
+In five relief appearances, he posted a 5.40 ERA while striking out seven batters in 6 2/3 innings.

 Kansas City Monarchs

 On February 25, 2021, Weiss signed with the Kansas City Monarchs of the American Association of Professional Baseball.
-Weiss allowed 1 run in 2.0 innings of work in his only appearance for the Monarchs.
+Weiss allowed one run in two innings of work in his only appearance for the Monarchs.